YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A brief low fever after vaccination can happen, but after hair transplant surgery I still judge the full pattern.
 Fever by itself and fever with a worsening scalp are not the same situation.
 If fever comes with increasing scalp pain, spreading redness, warmth, pus, bad smell, wet discharge, or swelling that is getting worse, think about possible infection after a hair transplant and contact the clinic.

-If the fever feels like your usual vaccine reaction, the scalp looks stable, you can drink fluids, and the symptoms are settling, the situation is usually less alarming.
+If the fever feels like your usual vaccine reaction, the scalp looks stable, you can drink fluids, and the symptoms are settling, the situation is less alarming.
 Still, send a message if you are in the early days and unsure.
 A photo in good light, the surgery day, the vaccine type, the temperature, and the symptoms help the clinic judge whether this looks like a general vaccine reaction or a scalp problem.

 What details should I send if I feel unwell after a vaccine?